Year 7 Admissions

 Our main school prospectus can be downloaded below.
 Copies are available from the school office and at our Open Evening which will be held on Tuesday 26th September from 5:45pm.

-Making an application for September 2018
+Making an application for September 2019

-Applications for admission to the school for September 2018 should be made on the common application form and also on the Diocesan supplementary form between 1st September 2017 and 31st October 2017.
+Applications for admission to the school for September 2019 should be made on the common application form and also on the Diocesan supplementary form between 1st September 2018 and 31st October 2018.
 It is not normally possible to change the order of your preferences for schools after the closing date.

 Parents must complete the Local Authority common application form online.
 Parents who wish their application to this Church school to be considered against the faith criteria should also complete the supplementary form.
 If the school is oversubscribed, a failure to complete the supplementary form may result in your application for a place in this school being considered against lower priority criteria as the Governing Body will have no information upon which to assess the worship attendance.
 The form is available from the school and should be completed and returned to The Clerk to the Governors, Hutton Church of England Grammar School, Liverpool Road, Hutton, Preston PR4 5SN.
-The supplementary form can also be accessed via the school website.

-The number of places available for admission to Year 7 in the year 2017 will be a maximum of 149.
+The number of places available for admission to Year 7 in the year 2019 will be a maximum of 149.

 The governing body will not place any restrictions on admissions to Year 7 unless the number of children for whom admission is sought exceeds their admission number.

 1. a) Boys in public care– This includes any "looked after child", “previously looked after children”and any child who was previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order.
 ‘Looked after’ means that the child was (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions.

-2. Boys who have a sibling attending the school at the date the application is made and on the date of admission.
+2. Boys who have a sibling attending the school at the date the application is made and on the date of admission

 3. Boys whose parents/guardians worship in a church in membership of Churches Together in England or the Evangelical Alliance and: